The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Flight Simulator

 with $\mathbf{x}(t) \in \mathbb{R}^n$ the state variables, $\mathbf{u}(t) \in \mathbb{R}^m$ the control inputs, and $\mathbf{y}(t) \in \mathbb{R}^p$ the measured outputs.
 The optimal feedback control gain matrix $K \in \mathbb{R}^{m \times p}$ is determined by the design procedure.
 If the objective is to guarantee stability by driving any initial condition errors to zero, then the optimal control input $\mathbf{u}(t)$ to optimize the quadratic cost of,

 is desired, where $Q$ and $R$ are penalty metrics in symmetric positive-semidefinite forms (i.e., $\mathcal{J} \geq 0$).
 The optimal solution can be solved with Riccati equation, or gradient-based approach when an analytical solution is infeasible \citep{choi1999lqr, ashraf2018design, priyambodo2020model}.
+In the context of reliability-constrained control, LQR has also been extended to incorporate interval uncertainty and nonprobabilistic time-dependent reliability constraints for satellite attitude-vibration control \citep{yang_reliability-constrained_2023}.

 Moreover, this flight simulator adopts a cascading control scheme where an outer loop (Autopilot) responsible for high-level tasks (i.e, waypoint navigation), and an inner loop (LLC) ensures precise tracking of the Autopilot's reference commands $\mathbf{r}(t)$.
 The Autopilot computes $\mathbf{r}(t)$ based on the aircraft's current state and the desired waypoints, providing heading adjustment, altitude changes, and airspeed maintenance.
 The LLC uses an LQR controller with integral augmentation to compute control inputs that minimize tracking errors and ensure robustness.
 Lastly, elements of the feedback gain matrix $K$ coupling lateral and longitudinal states are regulated to zero, such that the coupling between certain input-output pairs are eliminated (i.e., decoupled lateral and longitudinal motion controls).
 This is also known as the constrained output feedback design.
 The detailed derivation of the compensator dynamics with augmented states can be found from Section 5.4 to Section 5.7 of \cite{stevens2015aircraft}.